Connectome Inspired Neural Network

 Approach :

-Structural: C i j C_{ij} C ij β
+Structural: C i j C_{ij} C ij β (synapse count)

 Functional: Correlation of neural activity Ο i j = corr ( x i ( t ) , x j ( t ) ) \rho_{ij} = \text{corr}(x_i(t), x_j(t)) Ο ij β = corr ( x i β ( t ) , x j β ( t ))